 Parents who wish to send their children to private schools should contact the individual schools directly.
 Tuition fees vary, but are quite substantial.
 For more information, visit the Quebec Association of Independent Schools website.

 McGill does offer students a daycare facility.
-For further information, click here.
+For further information, please visit the McGill Childcare Centre website.
 However, in order to qualify for services offered by the McGill Childcare Centre, you must meet the following two eligibility criteria:

 - Be the recipient of the PBEEE/Quebec Merit Scholarship & DE/DS for Foreign Students.
 For more information, visit the Graduate and Postdoctoral Studies website.